During your stay at Yale New Haven Hospital, nurses and physicians will stop by every so often to see how you are feeling and monitor your progress.

-- Hourly Rounds: At least every hour, a nurse or PCA will check to see how you're feeling, how your pain level is, if you need help changing position or using the bathroom and if you have any concerns about your care.
+About once an hour, a nurse will check in to see how you're feeling, what your pain level is, if you need help changing position or using the bathroom and if you have any concerns about your care.

 When your physicians and nurses stop by, it is important that you voice any concerns or ask questions you may have about your condition, how you feel or the care you are receiving.
 This helps us understand your needs so that we can better take care of you.
 Your physicians and nurses are there to listen and arrange the appropriate care and services for you, including: